Astraea (album): Writing and recording

 They started recording Astraea in June at James Spence's house in Nottingham.
 They were forced into this situation as Sanderson's recording studio was taken from him through a contractual issue on the building with the landlord.
 The recording process was different from previous albums as there was a lot of production and pre-production involved.
 Sanderson would come to the practice sessions of the bands and make suggestions to the songs and then they would go to record it.
-The album took three months to record because of band member's personal commitments, this to James Spence had a positive effect as the members took their time with the music, believing the album was more “produced” than previous efforts.
+The album took three months to record because of band member's personal commitments, this to James Spence had a positive effect as the members took their time with the music, believing the album was more "produced" than previous efforts.
 James believed Rolo Tomassi had much more of an opportunity to experiment in the studio and try things they had never tried before.
 However, James had commented that the recording of the album in his house revealed to be a stressful decision.
 An example of this was were his basement- where all the recording equipment was- flooded due to heavy rainfall.
 Although nothing got damaged, stagnant water remained and they had to move the guitar cab to his bedroom.
 They recorded the drums upstairs at The Bodega in Nottingham then Rolo Tomassi then went to James and Eva Spence's parents house record the vocals, keyboard and pianos.

 Musical style

 Much like the band's previous work Astraea is considered primarily as mathcore.
 This is displayed in the theoretical complexity of their music, such as odd time signatures like 9/13, polyrhythmic drumming and use of dynamics, akin to bands such as Converge, Radiohead and Sigur Rós.
 Their sound is seen as a "stylistic schism" between "Dillinger Escape Plan-esque tech-metalcore, grandstanding prog rock and modish synthesised pop" and fusing aesthetics from shoegaze, space rock, ambient, black metal, hardcore punk, jazz, pop, progressive rock and techno.
-The band is noted for their two vocalists who utilise both screaming and singing vocals, and the album is described as featuring more 'clean vocals' than previous albums.
+The band is noted for their two vocalists who use both screaming and singing vocals, and the album is described as featuring more 'clean vocals' than previous albums.
 The band's vocal diversity is said to: "immediately creates a rich and textured sonic world".
 Eva has been seen as pushing her vocals "further than ever before, displaying extremity, contrasted with canorous beauty", with her singing voice being compared to the dream pop stylings of Grimes and Cocteau Twins.
 When Eva Spence has been asked about the album's musical approach, is much more 'hard-hitting' and 'more direct' than previous albums.
 She was quoted saying that the album is much more accessible than their previous albums: "You can get your teeth into it much quicker, people who didn't have patience before with our music before will be into this record.
 It's still technical, but we're using the mathy bits more sparingly."